Have you ever seen a purple squirrel in your backyard? Probably not.

 So-called purple squirrels are equally rare in the workplace.

-However, it can be so difficult to find this flawless candidate that a second meaning to the term has evolved.
+However, it cannot be easy to find this flawless candidate that a second meaning to the term has evolved.
 A purple squirrel has also come to mean the unobtainable.
-Just as a purple squirrel is almost impossible to find in the forest, the perfect job candidate is so unlikely to occur in real life that he is almost a fantasy.
+Just as a purple squirrel is almost impossible to find in the forest, the perfect job candidate is unlikely to occur in real life that he is almost a fantasy.

 Help your staff become more purple.
 Develop your employees.
 Identify internal candidates for training opportunities and promotions.
 You can readily assess their strengths and their soft attributes, such as motivation and ability to work well with others.
 Not only will you develop an internal talent pool for promotion, but promoting from within raises employee morale.

 Consider the use of personality assessment tools.
 Add scientific rigor to your outside recruiting and employee development.
 As you work with assessment professionals to determine the personality traits of successful employees in the position under consideration, you will have greater insight into personnel decisions.
 Investing in the career development of employees with greater aptitude pays off.

 Create a corporate reputation as an employer of choice.
 To attract purple squirrels—or even the fluffiest gray ones—you want your company to be recognized as a fine place to work.
 Treat applicants with respect since those who do not come to the top of the resume pile at this time might develop into highly desirable hires in the future.
 Help them aspire to join your team when they become more qualified.

 It’s not impossible to hire the purple squirrel, but it may be a challenge.
 Don’t wait until you have a hiring emergency.
 The key to success is to develop an ongoing program that attracts such talent.
 Why not start now?

 Watch "How to Develop a Team" to gain some insight into creating a team that will inspire growth with your employees.